mfrankz/RGT-PoBS/README.md

 ### We will begin by importing two datasets which can be found [here](https://github.com/mfrankz/RGT-PoBS/blob/main/RGT_data.rds) and [here](https://github.com/mfrankz/RGT-PoBS/blob/main/RGT_biome.rds).

-*Also note that the data provided here in a subset that has been adapted for this tutorial.
+*Also note that the data provided here are a subset that has been adapted for this tutorial.
 You can find the full published dataset [here](https://odc-tbi.org/data/703)*

 ```
 #note: to read in data, set your working directory to the folder containing these data files